Nirmala Devi: Personal life and death

-Nirmala Devi was raised as a Muslim.
-In 1942, she converted to Hinduism and eloped with her first co-star, Arun Kumar Ahuja.
+Nirmala Devi was born a Hindu, but raised as a Muslim.
+In 1942, she reclaimed Hinduism and eloped with her first co-star, Arun Kumar Ahuja.
 The marriage was opposed by her aunt Mannan Jan; Nirmala ultimately severed ties with her aunt.

 Nirmala and Arun had five children: three daughters—Padma, Kamini and Pushpa—and two sons—Kirti and Govinda.

 Nirmala died on 15 June 1996, at the age of 69, in Mumbai.